Last Updated on

 While it’s gentle enough for daily use, you can use it once a week to boost your regular shampooing routine.
 It’s safe for chemically-treated and color-treated hair.

 The Fekkai Apple Cider clarifying shampoo breaks down excess oil and buildup from styling products.
 Using it only once a week will make a noticeable difference.
 It even has the power to restore natural color to hair damaged by chlorine.

-Fans of this Apple cider shampoo love its fruity scent.
-They found that it’s able to stop their scalp from breaking out and flaking, and it’s very good at stopping greasiness.
+Fans of this clarifying Apple cider shampoo love its fruity scent.
+They found that it’s able to stop their scalp from breaking out and flaking, and it’s great at stopping greasiness.
 Plus, it’s safe for color-treated hair.

 Neutrogena Anti-Residue Shampoo

 Neutrogena’s Anti-Residue Shampoo is another once-a-week treatment that perks up your hair.
 It’s gentle on sensitive scalps.
 Users with greasy hair report that after using this shampoo, their locks look light and fluffy.